On the Sample Complexity of Stability Constrained Imitation Learning: Incremental Gain Stability

 We already saw this quantity appear naturally in \eqref{eq:observable_upper_bound}.
 Furthermore, we will reduce analyzing the performance of behavior cloning and our DAgger-like algorithm to bounding the discrepancy \eqref{eq:delta_traj} between trajectories induced by the expert policy $\pi_\star$ and a learned policy $\hat\pi$.

-The simplest way to bound \eqref{eq:delta_traj} is to use a discrete-time version of Gr{\"{o}}nwall's inequality: if the maps $f$ and $g$ defining system \eqref{eq:control_affine} as well as policies $\pi_1$ and $\pi_2$ are $B$-bounded and $L$-Lipschitz, then (assuming $L(1+2B) > 1$) we can upper bound the discrepancy \eqref{eq:delta_traj} by:
+The simplest way to bound \eqref{eq:delta_traj} is to use a discrete-time version of Gr{\"{o}}nwall's inequality: if the map $f$ defining \eqref{eq:control_affine} is $L_f$-Lipschitz, in addition to the policies $\pi_1$ and $\pi_2$ being $L_\pi$-Lipschitz, then (assuming $L_f L_\pi \gg 1$) we can upper bound the discrepancy \eqref{eq:delta_traj} by: